Search by

 Do I need to bring my own saucepans, wok, etc?

 If you would like to bring your own kitchen equipment they have lots of storage space.
-However, you can buy a kitchen pack from management when making your booking which will be in your room upon arrival.

-Is there a TV in my room?
-Can I bring one if not?
+Is there a tv in my room? can I bring one if not?

-Some of management schemes have TV's in the rooms, however should you wish to use it then you will have to purchase a TV licence.
+Some of their schemes have TV's in the rooms, however should you wish to use it then you will have to purchase a TV licence.
 To check if your room has a TV provided, head over to the room type of your preferred location to see what's included in your room.

 If the scheme does not provide a TV, you are more than welcome to bring your own to plug in.
+For more information on TV Licensing then please visit www.tvlicensing.co.uk.

 Is there a common room?